On acylindrical tree actions and outer automorphism group of Baumslag-Solitar groups: Preserving acylindricity under quotient

 \begin{proof} Let $\Gamma_{N}$ denote the quotient graph $T/N$.
 Consider the action of $N \curvearrowright T$ that we obtained by restricting the action of $G \curvearrowright T$ to $N$.
 Assume that $\Gamma_N$ is a tree.
 We note that $\Gamma_{N}$ can be lifted to a subtree $\tilde{\Gamma}_{N}$ in $T$ such that $N\cdot \tilde{\Gamma}_N=T$, i.e., $\tilde{\Gamma}_N$ is a fundamental domain of $T$ under the action $N\curvearrowright T$.
 By Bass-Serre theory, $N$ admits a graph of groups structure $(\Gamma_N, \mathcal{G}_N)$ such that for each vertex $\bar{v}$ in $\Gamma_N$, the vertex group is $G_{\bar{v}}=\mbox{Stab}_{N}(v)$ where $v$ is the lift of $\bar{v}$ in $\tilde{\Gamma}_N$, and for each edge $\overline{e}$ in $\Gamma_N$, the edge group is $G_{\overline{e}}=\mbox{Stab}_N(e)$ where $e$ is the lift of $\bar{e}$ in $\tilde{\Gamma}_N$.
 Further, we have $N=\pi_1(\Gamma_N, \mathcal{G}_N)$.
 Since $\Gamma_N$ is a tree, then $N=\langle \sqcup_{\overline{v}\in V(\Gamma_N)} G_{\overline{v}}\rangle=\langle\sqcup_{v\in V(\tilde{\Gamma}_N)}\mbox{Stab}_N(v)\rangle$.
 Now let $R_v=\mbox{Stab}_N(v) = \mbox{Stab}_G(v) \cap N \leq \mbox{Stab}_G(v)$ for each vertex $v$ in $\tilde{\Gamma}_N$.
 Since $N\cdot \tilde{\Gamma}_N= T$, we can repeat the choice equivariantly throughout vertices in $T$, i.e., for any $w\in V(T)$, we have $w=h\cdot v$ for some $h\in N$ and $v\in V(\tilde{\Gamma}_N)$, we then choose $R_{w}=hR_vh^{-1}$.
 It follows that $\{R_v\}$ is an equivariant family of subgroups of $G$.
 Under this choice of $\{R_v\}$, it is clear that $N=\langle R_v\rangle$.
 Conversely, suppose $N$ is a normal subgroup generated by $\{R_v\}$, an equivariant family of subgroups of $G$.
 Since each $R_v$ is a subgroup of some vertex stabilizer, it does not contain any stable letters.
 In addition, quotient $T$ by each $R_v$ folds edges emanating from $v$.
 Thus, it follows from Bass-Serre theory and the definition of equivariant family that in the quotient graph, valence of each vertex might be reduced but no loop is created.
 Therefore the quotient graph $T/N$ remains a tree.

 \end{proof}

-\begin{theorem} Let $G$ be a group with an acylindrical action on a simplicial tree $T$, and let $\{R_v\}$ be an equivariant family of subgroups of $G$.
-Then the quotient action $G/\langle R_v \rangle$ on $T/ \langle R_v \rangle$ is an acylindrical action. \end{theorem}
+\begin{theorem} Let $G$ be a group with a $(1,C)$-acylindrical action on a simplicial tree $T$, i.e. the edge stabilizers are finite and let $\{R_v\}$ be an equivariant family of subgroups of $G$.
+Then the quotient action $G/\langle R_v \rangle$ on $T/ \langle R_v \rangle$ remains $(1,C)$-acylindrical. \end{theorem}